r4r00t-sh/369Algo/CODE_OF_CONDUCT.md

 ---

-**Together, we can build a welcoming and inclusive community for all traders and developers!** 🌟
+**Together, we can build a welcoming and inclusive team environment for all our developers!** 🌟

-Your participation and contributions make **369 Algo** better for everyone.
+Your participation and contributions make **369 Algo** better for our team and company.